Surgery saves Puntung the Rhino

 “Sabah thanks Dr Tum and the team who had not worked together before but who did a fantastic job,” he added.
 “Dr Abraham Mathew, senior veterinarian from Singapore zoo helped with anaesthesia.
 Dr Johan Marais and Dr Zoe Glyphis of South Africa-based ‘Saving the Survivors’ initiated the planning, advised on procedures and provided major financial support to ensure that the team got together in Tabin.”

-If all goes well (and fingers crossed on that!), Putong will fully recover from her ordeal, much to the relief of conservationists and animal lovers.
+If all goes well (and fingers crossed on that!), Puntung will fully recover from her ordeal, much to the relief of conservationists and animal lovers.